What is the DBS?

 Where can I get a DBS check?

-All DBS checks through hockey clubs and associations are performed though GBG Online Disclosures.
-Clubs and areas who need to perform DBS checks will have an account set up on GBG and at least one DBS Verifier who will be able to manage the check from start to finish.
+All DBS checks through hockey clubs and associations are performed though a company called First Advantage.
+Clubs and Areas who need to perform DBS checks will have an account set up with First Advantage and at least one DBS Verifier who will be able to manage the check from start to finish.
 If your role requires you to obtain a DBS check, please contact your club's DBS Verifier.

 Are checks from within and outside of hockey portable?

 DBS checks completed through hockey clubs and areas are portable within hockey.
-Ports can be done by using a DBS Portability Form, which when sent to England Hockey give permission for DBS information to be shared between clubs or areas.
+Ports can be done by using an England Hockey DBS Portability Form, which when sent to England Hockey give permission for DBS information to be shared between clubs or Areas.

-England Hockey do not accept DBS checks performed outside of affiliated hockey clubs and areas unless the certificate has been signed up to the DBS Update Service and is enhanced with a child barred list check included.
+England Hockey do not accept DBS checks performed outside of member hockey clubs and Areas unless the individual has signed up to the DBS Government Update Service and is enhanced with a child barred list check included.
 All status checks must be performed through England Hockey centrally.